Extension of Killing vector fields beyond compact Cauchy horizons: Introduction

-Now, \cite{Petersen2018}*{Thm.
-1.6} relies strongly on the fact that $D(\S)$ is globally hyperbolic.
+Now, \cite{Petersen2018}*{Thm.\ 1.6} strongly relies on the fact that $D(\S)$ is globally hyperbolic.
 It is not at all clear how to solve the wave equation \eqref{eq: wave prop} \emph{beyond} $\H$, since the spacetime contains closed causal curves beyond $\H$.
-However, the main result of this paper states that unique continuation for linear wave equations still holds beyond $\H$, \emph{though existence may not hold}.
-If we knew that some suitable extension of $W$ had the property that $\L_Wg$ satisfies a system of linear homogeneous wave equations like \eqref{eq: wave Lie}, then our unique continuation theorem would imply that $\L_Wg = 0$, which is what we want to prove.
-Note that since \eqref{eq: wave Lie} relied on \eqref{eq: wave prop}, we cannot use \eqref{eq: wave Lie}.
-Remarkably, such a system of linear homogeneous wave equations, coupled to linear transport equations, was recently discovered by Ionescu-Klainerman in \cite{IonescuKlainerman2013}*{Prop.
+However, the main result of this paper implies that unique continuation for linear wave equations still holds beyond $\H$, \emph{though existence may not hold}.
+If we knew that $\L_Wg$ satisfied a system of linear homogeneous wave equations like \eqref{eq: wave Lie} beyond $\H$, we would therefore conclude that $\L_Wg = 0$, which is what we want to prove.
+Since \eqref{eq: wave Lie} relied on \eqref{eq: wave prop}, we cannot use \eqref{eq: wave Lie}.
+Remarkably, however, a \emph{closed} such system of linear homogeneous wave equations, coupled to linear transport equations, was recently discovered by Ionescu-Klainerman in \cite{IonescuKlainerman2013}*{Prop.
 4.10}.
-This means that our unique continuation theorem will be enough to extend the Killing vector field, we do \emph{not} need to prove any existence theorem beyond the Cauchy horizon.
+This means that our unique continuation theorem is enough to prove that $W$ is a Killing vector field, we do \emph{not} need to prove any existence theorem beyond the Cauchy horizon.

-We start out in Subsection \ref{subsec: null time function} by recalling the construction of a so called ``null time function".
-This is a certain foliation of a two-sided neighbourhood of the Cauchy horizon, which we essentially constructed in our earlier work \cite{Petersen2018}.
+We start out in Subsection \ref{subsec: null time function} by recalling the construction of our ``null time function".
+As already mentioned, this is a certain foliation of an open neighbourhood of the Cauchy horizon, which we essentially constructed in our earlier work \cite{Petersen2018}.
 The most general form of our unique continuation statement, Theorem \ref{thm: unique continuation}, is formulated in terms of the null time function in Subsection \ref{subsec: unique cont}.

 The rest of Section \ref{sec: unique cont} is devoted to the proof of Theorem \ref{thm: unique continuation} and its special case Theorem \ref{thm: Wave main}.
 The main ingredient in the proof is our singular Carleman estimate, Theorem \ref{thm: Carleman estimate}.
 Let us briefly introduce the estimate here, the details are in Subsection \ref{subsec: stating Carleman}.
-Denoting the null time function $t$ with $\H = t^{-1}(0)$, we consider the conjugate wave operator
+Denoting the null time function $t$, with $\H = t^{-1}(0)$, we consider the conjugate wave operator